sahibpreetsingh12/sahibpreetsingh12.github.io/_posts/2025-08-10-chapter-1-Learning-triton.md

 Now that we understand the fundamentals—programs, tiles, offsets, masks, and memory operations—we can start building more complex kernels.

-In Chapter 2, we'll explore:
-- **2D grids**: How matrix operations work
-- **Memory patterns**: Why some access patterns are faster than others
-- **Fusing operations**: Combining multiple computations in one kernel

 The journey into parallel computing has just begun.
 Every time I write a Triton kernel, I'm getting closer to understanding how the masters of optimization think.

 ---

-*What questions do you have about parallel programming?
-What would you want to optimize first?
-I'd love to hear your thoughts as we explore this together.*